After God's unsuccessful attempt to kill Moses, he gets back to what he does best: mass murder.

-The Bible doesn't say whether anyone died from the first six plagues.
-Rivers of blood; frogs, lice, flies, dead animals as far as you can see; and boils covering every person and animal in Egypt.
+The Bible doesn't say whether anyone died from these plagues.
+Frogs, lice, flies, dead animals as far as you can see, and boils covering every person and animal in Egypt.
 These things were probably unpleasant.
 But did it kill anyone?
 There's just no way of knowing.

 But the Bible is clear about the seventh plague: hail.

-Upon every man and beast which shall be found in the field, and shall not be brought home, the hail shall come down upon them, and they shall die. ...
-So there was hail, and fire mingled with the hail, very grievous...
+Upon every man and beast which shall be found in the field … the hail shall come down upon them, and they shall die. ...
+So there was hail, and fire mingled with the hail, very grievous ...
 And the hail smote throughout all the land of Egypt all that was in the field, both man and beast.
 Exodus 9:19-25

-Well, Wikipedia says the Egyptian population to be 3 - 6 million at the time the Exodus supposedly happened.
-So if maybe 10% of the Egyptians were in the field at the time, that would mean that about 300 - 600 thousand would have been killed by God's hailstorm.
+Well, the Egyptian population is estimated to have been 3 million at the time the Exodus supposedly happened (McEvedy and Jones 1978), and God already killed half of them in the first plague.
+So if maybe 10% of the surviving Egyptians were in the field at the time, about 150 thousand would have been killed by God's fiery hailstorm.

 5 comments: